Saturation of Zeldovich Stretch-Twist-Fold Map Dynamos: Saturation of STF map dynamos

 For $c_1=1$ and $c_2=0$ we have saturation purely by the nonlinear decrease of $\Rm$, while $c_1=0$ and $c_2=1$ corresponds to the case when saturation occurs purely due to reduced stretching.
 We consider now the intermediate case where both $c_1$ and $c_2$ are non zero.

-The evolution of $B(x,t)$ of the 2-strip map, adopting initial $\alpha_0 = 0.4$ and $R_{M0} = 10^5$ is shown in Fig.~\ref{fig.18}, for two cases.
-The left panel shows the result of adopting $c_1=0.1$ and $c_2=0.9$ (case A), while the right shows the case when $c_1=0.001$ and $c_2=0.999$ (case B).
-The effective magnetic Reynolds numbers at saturation have now reduced from $R_{M0} = 10^5$ to $\Rm=\Rsat=18$ and $\Rm=\Rsat=1066$, for cases A and B respectively.
+The evolution of $B(x,t)$ of the 2-strip map, adopting initial $\alpha_0 = 0.4$ and $R_{M0} = 10^6$ is shown in Fig.~\ref{c1c2}, for two cases.
+The top left panel shows the result of adopting $c_1=0.1$ and $c_2=0.9$ (case A), while the top right shows the case when $c_1=0.001$ and $c_2=0.999$ (case B).
+The effective magnetic Reynolds numbers at saturation have now reduced from $R_{M0} = 10^6$ to $\Rm=\Rsat=18$ and $\Rm=\Rsat=1066$, for cases A and B respectively.
 The corresponding kinematic eigenfunctions are shown as dashed lines in the figure.
-Remarkably, we see from Fig.~\ref{fig.18} that the the shape of $B(x)$ at saturation for both cases, now closely matches that of the corresponding kinematic eigenfunction for $\Rm=\Rsat$.
+Remarkably, we see from Fig.~\ref{c1c2} that the the shape of $B(x)$ at saturation for both cases, now closely matches that of the corresponding kinematic eigenfunction for $\Rm=\Rsat$.
 Thus when both the effective diffusion of the field and the stretching efficiency are affected by Lorentz forces, as would perhaps be most realistic, then the dynamo saturates with an intermediate spatial structure; that of the kinematic eigenfunction with $\Rm=\Rsat$ with $R_{M0} > \Rsat > \Rmc$. $\Rsat$ is determined by the relative importance of the increased diffusion versus the reduced stretching.
 However a change in $c_1$ has a more dramatic effect than an equal change in $c_2$, as $c_1$ appears in an exponential function, the Gaussian in Eq.~\ref{convolve} involved in convolution to incorporate resistive effects.
+In Fig.~\ref{brmsevol2}, we show saturation levels of the two runs in curves (a) and (b), which are close to a value of order unity.
+We also show the curve (c) for a run with lower $\Rm=10^4$ which saturates to a similar level.

+We also show the magnetic power spectrum, $M(k)$, in the bottom two panels in Fig.~\ref{c1c2}.
+For the case A, the saturated spectrum is smooth and increases monotonically towards smaller $k$.
+In case B, the saturated spectrum seems to still retain some peaks near $k\sim5$ and is flatter near $k\sim1-3$, unlike case A. Thus reflecting the nature of field as expected for their corresponding lower and higher $\Rsat$ of 18 and 1066, respectively.

+In the 4-strip map dynamo, this kind of saturation mechanism, with co-efficients, $c_1=0.001$ and $c_2=0.999$, leads to large oscillations in the form of $B(x)$ similar to the case when the saturation was only by reduced stretching.
+The field gets quite ordered by saturation as a result of inclusion of the mechanism increased resistivity even though the value of $c_1$ is very small.
+These oscillations are also reflected in the evolution curve of $B_{rms}$ in the Fig.~\ref{brmsevol2} in curve (d).

+Finally, we have also considered a case where we combine the two saturation mechanisms and at the same time change the map.
+The resulting $B(x)$ evolution is shown in the right panel of the Fig.~\ref{mapchange} adopting $c_1=0.1$ and $c_2=0.9$, with $\Rm=1000$, for a 2-strip map dynamo.
+Compared to the case in the left panel in Fig.~\ref{mapchange}, $B(x)$ saturates to a smoother kinematic eigenfunction, but then, the diffusion becomes less and less important, causing the field to develop finer scale structures, while its rms value still maintains a steady state as seen in curve (f) of Fig.\ref{brmsevol2}.